{{ revisionHeroStageLabel }} Start Review {{ revisionHeroCycleLabel }} Exam

 Target hours

-The planned amount of revision time requested for one subject.
+The planned amount of focused revision for one subject before its exam buffer.

 Repeat gap